-One of the questions I get asked quite often as a publisher of classic pony books is, ‘Why aren’t the Jill books available?’
+One of the questions I used to get asked quite often as a publisher of classic pony books was, ‘Why aren’t the Jill books available?’

 Ruby Ferguson actually sold the rights of the whole series to her publishers, Hodder, in the 1960s.
 This is, and was, quite unusual, but I believe it was done for tax reasons as Ruby and her husband moved to Jersey.